-In 1998, Hennepin County Corrections collaborated with Osiris to create a computer-training center in the Hennepin County Home School, An adolescent treatment facility in suburban Minneapolis.
-Osiris’ life skill mentoring and technology programming was included as a course curriculum for the youth residents.
+In 1998, Hennepin County Corrections collaborated with Osiris to create a computer-training center in the Hennepin County Home School (HCHS) – an adolescent treatment facility in suburban Minneapolis.
+Osiris’ life skill mentoring, and technology programming was included as a course curriculum for the youth residents.

 From the success of the computer course at the HCHS, students requested Osiris expand programming into Minneapolis communities offering an after-care program.

-In 1998, Osiris’ Executive Director, Bill Roddy, took the idea of the youth he was mentoring and approached Minneapolis Park and Recreation Board’s Powderhorn Park Director, Corky Wiseman.
+In 1998, Osiris’ Executive Director, Bill Roddy, took the idea of the youth he was mentoring and approached Minneapolis Park and Recreation Board’s Powderhorn Park Director, Corky Wiseman with the youth suggestion.
 Corky agreed to establish a collaborative relationship to build a computer center to serve the entire surrounding community members as well as employ Osiris technology program youth as entry-level tech assistants.